RishabhTayal/RTFacebookAlbum/README.md

 ## Installation

-myPod is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+RTFacebookAlbum is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod "RTFacebookAlbum"